 A unit of measure representing the equivalent of an hour (50 minutes) of instruction per week over the entire term.

 Tuition and Required Fees for Entire Program

 The amount of time necessary for a student to complete all requirements for a degree or certificate according to the institution’s catalog.
-This is typically 4 years (8 semesters or trimesters, or 12 quarters, excluding summer terms) for a bachelor’s degree in a standard term-based institution; 2 years (4 semesters or trimesters, or 6 quarters, excluding summer terms) for an associate degree in a standard term-based institution; and the various scheduled times for certificate programs.
+This is typically four years (eight semesters or trimesters, or 12 quarters, excluding summer terms) for a bachelor’s degree in a standard term-based institution; two years (four semesters or trimesters, or six quarters, excluding summer terms) for an associate degree in a standard term-based institution; and the various scheduled times for certificate programs.

 Books and Supplies for Entire Program